 Christopher Kubin, Treasurer

-Christopher Kubin has worked in Baylor Health Care System as an accountant and a financial analyst for over 10 years.
-As the Corporate Accounting Manager he oversaw not only the accounting of revenues and expenses but also the cash reconciliation which included investment, checking, and depository accounts.
-Working as a financial analyst, he now assists the corporate system with annual budgeting of operations and capital.
+Christopher Kubin has worked in Baylor Scott & White Health Care System as an accountant and a financial analyst for over 10 years; his current position is the Director of Debt.
+He previously worked as the Corporate Accounting Manager during which he oversaw not only the accounting of revenues and expenses but also the cash reconciliation which included investment, checking, and depository accounts, and as a financial analyst, he assisted the corporate system with annual budgeting of operations and capital.
 Chris is also an active volunteer in his church.

 Derek Gerow is a partner in the Dallas office of Bain & Company.
 He is a member of both the Technology and Airline practice areas.
 He joined the firm as a consultant in 1997.
 Derek’s experiences include corporate strategy, operations improvement, organizational change management, and marketing strategy in the technology, retail, automotive, airline and financial products industries.
 In particular, Derek has first-hand experience designing and executing major transformational change efforts in the automotive, financial services, and technology sectors.
 Derek earned a Masters in Management with honors from J.L.
 Kellogg in the accelerated Four Quarter program.
 He is a graduate of Babson College, where he earned a Bachelor of Science in Business with highest distinction.